 Course offerings have been designed to meet the needs of students in planning their programs of study.
 Decisions depend on student enrollment and the availability of faculty, facilities, and financial resources.
 In the event that a course cannot be offered, the student may, however, have the option to take a concurrent course at the college location.
 Dual enrollment course offerings are subject to agreement between Henrico County and the respective colleges.

-*Students should consult college catalogues about the transfer of college credit between colleges and universities because policies may vary.
+*Students should consult college catalogs about the transfer of college credit between colleges and universities because policies may vary.

 CTE Dual College Enrollment Courses